 Jesus calls us to be peacemakers in the Sermon on the Mount.
 How can we live this call in the midst of violence and unrest on our streets and around the world?

-Dr. Maryann Cusimano Love, professor of international relations at Catholic University, will grapple with this question in this year’s Romero Lecture keynote: “Make Us Instruments of Peace: Peacebuilding in the 21st Century.”
+Dr. Maryann Cusimano Love, professor of international relations at Catholic University, grappled with this question in the latest Romero Lecture keynote: “Make Us Instruments of Peace: Peacebuilding in the 21st Century.”

-The 2014 Lecture will be held on Friday, March 21 at 7:00pm at the Rutgers University Camden Campus Center.
+The 2014 Lecture was on Friday, March 21 at the Rutgers University Camden Campus Center.

-The lecture will focus on current work of Catholic Peacebuilders around the world.
-Dr. Cusimano Love will share stories from communities in Columbia, Rwanda, and the Philippines to help explain what a practical theology of peace looks like.
-And we’ll find more ways to live out a theology of peace in our own communities.
+The lecture focused on current work of Catholic Peacebuilders around the world.
+Dr. Cusimano Love shared stories from communities in Columbia, Rwanda, and the Philippines to help explain what a practical theology of peace looks like.

 Click a link below to jump to the topic in question: